workflowable/workflowable/README.md

 # Notes
 This is an early release and is not ready for production usage.
 API's are subject to change.
 This is being released early, so I can begin to get feedback and design on the implementation while I work on the core.
+Documentation will be added as the API's stabilize.

 ## Testing